Blosc/bloscpack/README.rst

 Installation
 ------------

+Disclaimer: There are a myriad ways of installing Python packages (and their dependencies) these days and it is a futile endeavour to explain the procedures in great detail again and again.
+Below are three methods that are known to work.
+Depending on the method you choose and the system your are using you may require any or all of: super user privileges, a C++ compiler and/or a virtual environment.
+If you do run into problems or are unsure, it's best to send an email to the aforementioned mailing list asking for help.

 The package is available on PyPi, so you may use pip to install the dependencies and bloscpack itself: